dcornnell/rentalcar/README.md

 ### Install Node and packages

 1. install Node.js from <https://nodejs.org/en/>
-2. move in the project folder and run these command in the terminal
+2. move into the project folder and run these command in the terminal

 > install npm packages